Carolyn Hurless

 Carolyn Hurless (November 24, 1934 – February 13, 1987) was an American astronomer and an American Association of Variable Star Observers merit award winner.
-She made 78,876 astronomical observations in her lifetime.
+She made an estimated 78,876 astronomical observations in her lifetime.

 Life

 Carolyn Hurless was born in Lima, Ohio on November 24, 1934 to Frank R. Klaserner and Charlotte Jane Foster Klaserner.
 At the age of 13, she started to take an interest in astronomy through her love of science fiction.
 She was invited to join the Lima Astronomy Club by the club president, Herbert Speer, after he saw her name on astronomy books checked out from the library.
 Soon afterwards, Hurless made her own 8-inch reflector telescope, which had a very short focal length and a compact tube assembly with a simple mounting that could be easily moved.
 She referred to her telescope as "feminine" because of its ease of transport.
 Many of her observations were made with this very telescope.
 Around the same time, Hurless started to study under AAVSO observer, Leslie Peltier.
 Hurless passed on Peltier's knowledge to other astronomers by becoming a mentor and by writing monthly newsletters.
 Eventually, she published her own newsletter, Variable Views, for 22 years.
 She also was a councilor for AAVSO for two years, and a 2nd Vice President of the council for six years.